sohamkamani/detective/README.md

 }
 ```

+## Composing instances

-This endpoint can also be used by other detective instances.
+The endpoint in the previous example can also be used by other detective instances.
 For example, an application that makes use of "Another application" can monitor it as well:

 ```go
 // Create a new detective instance